HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 ### Overview of DX rendering sizing-performance tests

-These sizing activities rendered scenarios for WCM, DAM, and HCL DX pages and portlets.
-The activities used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon EC2 instances.
+These sizing tests evaluated rendering scenarios for WCM, DAM, and HCL DX pages and portlets.
+The activities used a rendering setup in AWS/Native-Kubernetes, where Kubernetes was installed directly on Amazon EC2 instances.
 Combination runs were performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

 ### Rendering scenarios and users details